Pelvic Floor Therapy Guides

 What Happens At Pelvic Floor Therapy?

-Throughout your therapy sessions, your therapist may employ a variety of techniques to address your pelvic floor concerns.
-Some common methods include:
+pelvic floor therapy encompasses a range of techniques and interventions designed to address various pelvic health concerns.
+Some common approaches include:

 Transform Your Pelvic Floor in Just 4 Weeks: The Pelvic Floor Bible